arturoCrisanto/LoanApp/README.md

 # LoanApp
-other error need some changes
+fell layout nala it aradjust
-petty app and loan is currently in proggres emergency loan is not functioning
+an emergency not fully functioning pero may code na adto